 Hold Lockers are a self-service locker system that allows library cardholders to check out items they have placed on hold in a convenient, contact free method, with 24/7 access.
-The lockers are located on Liberty Street side of the library building and there is a parking spot designated for the Hold Lockers.
+The lockers are located on the Liberty Street side of the parking garage and there is parking designated for

 All library customers may use the service.
 To ensure that your request is placed within the lockers, make sure to select the “Hold Lockers” as your pickup location when you place your hold request online.